 Experimenting with space

-The venue houses two main performance areas – a 108-seat black box theatre and a 113 sq m white cube visual art space known as The Substation Gallery.
-But in line with the experimental tone of the site, many artists have come up with novel uses of the centre’s other spaces, for example, staging plays in the gallery space, or even using areas such as the stairwells and the rooftops for artistic presentations.
+The venue houses two main performance areas—a 108-seater black box theatre and a 113-square-metre white cube visual art space known as The Substation Gallery.
+In line with the experimental nature of the space, many artists have come up with novel uses of the centre’s other spaces, for example, staging plays in the gallery space, or even using areas such as the stairwells and the rooftops for artistic presentations.
 Art and photography classes are also conducted here.

-If you’re after a spot of light entertainment, drop by Timbre, the bar and bistro in The Substation’s open-air garden, which features nightly live gigs by local bands as well as visiting artistes.
+If you’re after a spot of light entertainment, drop by Timbre, the bar and bistro in The Substation’s open-air garden, which features nightly live gigs by local bands and visiting artistes.